-Integrations: Instrumentl does not currently have native integrations to other platforms like Salesforce at this time, but you are able to export PDFs and CSVs of views from your Tracker and import those accordingly to other platforms.
+Integrations: Instrumentl has native integrations to other platforms like Salesforce.
+You can also export PDFs and CSVs of views from your Tracker and import those accordingly to other platforms.

 Features: Instrumentl connects grants prospecting, tracking, and management into one easy to use platform.
 It allows you to create beautiful reports and export data easily.
 Instrumentl also provides regular updates as new grant opportunities become available, making it a sustainable long term solution.